gracelang/language/spec.md

    containing the method, or `use`d or `inherit`ed by that declaraton) then the implicit request is treated as a `self` request.
 Otherwise:

-* If there is a lexically visible declaration of _m_, then the request resolves to that declaration.
+* If there is a lexically visible declaration of _m_, going out as far as the (module object)[Modules] and (dialect)[Dialects], then the request resolves to that declaration.
 Otherwise:

 * If there is no declaration named _m_, the request is an error.